krystalgamer/krystalgamer.github.io/_posts/spidey-decomp-status-may.md

 Recently to help identify which functions are matching and which need to be revisited I developed a tagging system which is `@Ok`, `@NotOk` and `@TODO`.
 The idea is to be easily searchable and make it easier to generate high-level status reports.

 Finally, I've also made the decompilation setup reproducible which is basically IDA Pro, Ghidra and the same version of Visual Studio by the developers (it was identified using [Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy)).
-In the beggining I was working on a different machine that for a while didn't have access to.
+In the beginning I was working on a different machine that for a while didn't have access to.

 ## Broadcasting my progress

 In late 2023, I've decided to [stream every time I'd work the project](https://www.youtube.com/@kRySt4LGaMeR).
-The goal was simple to educate people on the complexity of this endeavour.
+The goal was simple to educate people on the complexity of this endeavor.
 Since I own a Discord community with close to a thousand members, it's not uncommon to get the question - *what % of work is left to do?* - which is quite tricky to answer.

 Decompilation process goes as follows.
 Identify function in code and the data structures it uses.
 Then, recreate data structures in code and finally recreate the function.
 It's a lot of work until the code is done.
 For a lot of streams I was just identifying fields in data structures and naming them if it was possible to infer from the scenario.

-Livestreaming has also come with the benefit that I can share with the audicience all of the rabbit holes I fall into during the process, such as automation with IDAPython.
+Livestreaming has also come with the benefit that I can share with the audience all of the rabbit holes I fall into during the process, such as automation with IDAPython.

 ## Focusing on consistency